awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Amazon ECS task definitions for Fargate support the `ulimits` parameter to define the resource limits to set for a container\.

-Amazon ECS tasks hosted on Fargate use the default resource limit values with the exception of the `nofile` resource limit parameter which Fargate overrides\.
+Amazon ECS tasks hosted on Fargate use the default resource limit values set by the operating system with the exception of the `nofile` resource limit parameter which Fargate overrides\.
 The `nofile` resource limit sets a restriction on the number of open files that a container can use\.
 The default `nofile` soft limit is `1024` and hard limit is `4096`\.
-The maximum soft and hard limit value of `1048576` can be specified in a task definition\.

 The following is an example task definition snippet that shows how to define a custom `nofile` limit that has been doubled: